-Contribution revenue of \$1,366,623 was agreed to the supporting schedule provided by the Foundation, noting an immaterial variance of \$756.
-A sample of 46 items was selected from the schedule and vouched to supporting documentation, with no exceptions noted.
+Contribution revenue of \$1,130,692 was agreed to the supporting schedule provided by the Foundation, noting no variance.
+A sample of 32 items was selected from the schedule and vouched to supporting documentation, with no exceptions noted.
 We searched for contributions by any organization, agency or individual (e.g., contributions by corporate sponsors) that constituted 10 percent or more of all contributions received during the reporting period.
-We identified one donor whose contribution of \$281,917 equated to 14% of all contributions.
-This donation was for the purpose of paying off the baseball loan.
+None were identified.